-Like the most recent maps from 2012, the latest results show an inflection of the shallow water table downward at MW-714S and to a lesser extent at MB-MW-367, or a slight mounding of the water table in the area between MB-MW-365 and MW-712S.
+Similar to historic conditions, the latest results (particularly for December) show an inflection of the shallow water table downward at MW-714S, and a slight mounding of the shallow water table in the area between MB-MW-365 and MW-712S.
+The slight downward inflection historically observed at MB-MW-367 was not apparent during the two most recent groundwater gauging events.
 An upward vertical gradient has been observed at MW-714 since measurements began at this location in September 2012.
 The shallow water table contours in this area may reflect varying degrees of infiltration through surficial fill due to variations in fill material and degree of compaction, or greater infiltration in low areas where runoff ponds.
-The latter possibility seems a likely explanation for water table mounding around MB-MW-365, since a small pond is visible at that location in one of the aerial photos (Figures 6-7).
+The latter possibility seems a likely explanation for water table mounding around MB-MW-365, since a small pond was visible at that location in one of the historic aerial photos.

-Lateral hydraulic gradients were calculated for the area between MW-711 and MW-709/710, which is near the center of the cVOC plume where it discharges to the river.
-Lateral gradients for shallow wells across the top of the aquifer were 0.017 ft/ft in February and 0.012 ft/ft in May.
-Lateral gradients for deep wells across the bottom of the aquifer were 0.004 ft/ft in February and 0.007 ft/ft in May.
+Lateral hydraulic gradients were calculated for the area between MW-711 and MW-709, which is near the center of the cVOC plume where it discharges to the river.
+Lateral gradients for shallow wells across the top of the aquifer were 0.003 ft/ft in September and 0.019 ft/ft in December.
+Lateral gradients for deep wells across the bottom of the aquifer were 0.002 ft/ft in September and 0.002 ft/ft in December.
+As shown on Figure 6b, the water table elevation measured during the September round was 185.46 ft. at MW-709D.
+Based on the surrounding well data, this value is likely the result of a measurement error; and therefore was not used in determination of groundwater elevation contours.
+Note that the water table elevation at two nearby monitoring wells (LR-MW-129 and MW-710D) which are typically hydraulically cross-gradient from MW-709D, are on average 0.79 feet lower in elevation.
+If the elevated water table elevation at MW-709D were used, a negative hydraulic gradient would be apparent between this well and MW-711D, indicating that groundwater is flowing away from the river at this location only.

 The lateral seepage velocity was calculated for the bottom of the aquifer in this same area near the center of the cVOC plume, which is the depth where the majority of contaminants are present.
 The bottom of the aquifer in this area consists of silty sand and gravel, which is comparable to the aquifer material at DD-MW-201 where hydraulic conductivity was measured during the DDA Phase II investigations (Weston 2007a).
-Based on the above lateral gradients, and the measured hydraulic conductivity of 13 ft/day for silty sand & gravel at DD-MW-201, and assuming an effective porosity of 0.23, the lateral seepage velocity at the bottom of the aquifer in this area is estimated to average 0.31 ft/day for the monitoring period.
+Based on the above lateral gradients, and the measured hydraulic conductivity of 13 ft/day for silty sand & gravel at DD-MW-201, and assuming an effective porosity of 0.23, the lateral seepage velocity at the bottom of the aquifer in this area is estimated to average 0.19 ft/day for the monitoring period.